yuvalmGS/gigaspaces-wiki-jekyll/xap97net/implementing-and-using-a-space-filter.markdown

 {% endhighlight %}

-(on) A space can have multiple space filters integrated in it.
+{% lampon %} A space can have multiple space filters integrated in it.
 Simply create a [SpaceFilterConfig|SpaceFilterConfig Class] instance per filter, and add it to the `SpaceFiltersConfig` list.